Glutamate hypothesis of schizophrenia: Altered signalling cascades

 Again, thalamic input from layer V is a crucial factor in the functionality of the human brain.
 It allows the two sides to receive similar inputs, thus be able to perceive the same world.
 In psychosis, thalamic input loses much of its integrated character: hyperactive core feedback loops overwhelm the ordered output.
-This is due to excessive D2 and 5-HT2A activity.
+This is due to excessive D_{2} and 5-HT_{2A} receptors activity.
 This alteration in input to the top and bottom of the cortex.
 The altered 5-HT signal cascade enhances the strength of excitatory thalamic input from layer V. This abnormality, enhancing the thalamic-cortical transmission cascade versus the corticostriatal control, creates a feedback loop, resulting in abnormally strong basal ganglia output.

 The root of psychosis (experiences that cannot be explained, even within their own mind) is when basal ganglia input to layer V overwhelms the inhibitory potential of the higher cortexies resulting from striatal transmission.
 When combined with the excess prefrontal, specifically orbitofrontal transmission, from the hippocampus, this creates a brain prone to falling into self reinforcing belief.

-However, given a specific environment, a person with this kind of brain (a human) can create a self-reinforcing pattern of maladaptive behavior, from the altered the layer II/III and III/I axises, from the disinhibited thalamic output.
-Rationality is impaired, primarily as response to the deficit of oxytocin and excess of vasopressin from the abnormal 5HT2C activity.
+However, given a specific environment, a person with this kind of brain can create a self-reinforcing pattern of maladaptive behavior, from the altered the layer II/III and III/I axises, from the disinhibited thalamic output.
+Rationality is impaired, primarily as response to the deficit of oxytocin and excess of vasopressin from the abnormal 5HT_{2C} receptor activity.

 Frontal cortex activity will be impaired, when combined with excess DA activity: the basis for the advancement of schizophrenia, but it is also the neurologic mechanism behind many other psychotic diseases as well.
 However, the genetic component is the primary source of the neurological abnormalities which leave one prone to psychological disorders.
 Specifically, there is much overlap between bipolar disorder and schizophrenia, and other psychotic disorders.